Fresh thoughts about today’s greatest challenges

 Register for graduate open house

 Our graduate open house is an opportunity to meet with faculty and current students.
-You will get a sense of the people, places and points of view that make up RISD's widely respected graduate programs in architecture, interior architecture and landscape architecture, as well as in several fine arts and design fields.
+You will get a sense of the people, places and points of view that make up RISD's widely respected graduate programs.

 If your schedule allows, extend your visit into the evening and enjoy Grad Open Studios.
 Students across disciplines will be opening their studio doors, offering a look into the work and discourse going on within our graduate community.